18F/clamav-api-cg-app/README.md

 is required to route the TCP traffic from the rest app to the clamd server

 `cf add-network-policy SOURCE_APP --destination-app DESTINATION_APP --protocol tcp --port 3310`

-For the default values in manifest.yml:

-`cf add-network-policy clamav-rest --destination-app clamav-server --protocol tcp --port 3310`

 ## Contributing